top of page

 The impact of menopause symptoms on concentration can affect performance at work and generate fear and an identity crisis, because so often our self-worth is tied up with our job.

-This desire to fit in and the effort of masking our true selves, has added layers of stress to everyday life.
-Then when menopause threatens to make us stand out for all the wrong reasons the impact on our mental health can be devastating.
+This desire to fit in and the effort of masking our true selves have added layers of stress to everyday life.
+Then when menopause threatens to make us stand out for all the wrong reasons, the impact on our mental health can be devastating.

 These are just a few aspects of the menopause that make it difficult to prescribe a one size fits all solution, and yet so often that is what women get thrown in the form of Hormone Replacement Therapy (HRT).

-[PS I do believe every person transitioning through menopause should know all abut HRT and decide for themselves whether this is part of their personal menopause plan]
+[PS I do believe every person transitioning through menopause should know all about HRT and decide for themselves whether this is part of their personal menopause plan.]

 The Quick Fix Myth ...